duarm/catchme/README.md

 - prev - Plays previous music

-- play-index POS - plays the music the the given POS (REMOVE)

 - playlist - Prints the whole playlist to stdout

-- playlist-play FILE/PATH - REPLACES the current playlist with the one from the given PATH or FILE (analagous to the --playlist)

 - mute - Toggle mute